astralord/astralord.github.io/_posts/2023-07-03-building-aligned-intelligence-systems-part-i-creating-gpt-assistant.md

 \end{aligned}
 $$

 where $\pi_\phi^{\operatorname{RL}}$ is the learned RL policy, $\pi^{\operatorname{SFT}}$ is the supervised trained model.
 The KL-divergence coefficient, $\beta$ controls the strength of the KL penalty.
-Authors also experimented with mixing the pretraining gradients into the PPO gradients, in order to fix the performance regressions on public NLP datasets.
+InstructGPT authors also experimented with mixing the pretraining gradients into the PPO gradients, in order to fix the performance regressions on public NLP datasets.
 They called these models “PPO-ptx”:

 $$
 \mathcal{J}_{\operatorname{PPO-ptx}}(\phi) = \mathcal{J}_{\operatorname{PPO}}(\phi) + \gamma \mathbb{E}_{x \sim \mathcal{D}_{\operatorname{pretrain}}}[\log\pi_\phi^{\operatorname{RL}}(x)],